shakty/nG-BotClassifier/README.md

 # Description

-The goal of this project is to build a bot classifier that outputs probabilistic scores wheter a participant of a nodeGame survey is a bot or not.
+The goal of this project is to build a bot classifier that outputs probabilistic scores wheter a participant of a nG survey is a bot or not.

 # Current Status